lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 | READY              |     Output     | Active-high status signal indicating that new cycle data is on TDATA             |

-As one can see in I/O ports of "LPC Peripheral" module there are four common signal of LPC protocol (LPC Host is connected to Peperipheral by these lines).
+As one can see in I/O ports of "LPC Peripheral" module there are four common signals of LPC protocol (LPC Host is connected to Peperipheral by these lines).
 These signals are:
 + lpc_lclk
 + lpc_lreset_n